SteveMuiyuro/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 void print_array(int *a, int n) is a function that prints n elements of an array of integers, followed by a new line. char *_strcpy(char *dest, char *src) is a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. int _atoi(char *s) is  a function that convert a string to an integer.
+101-keygen.c is a program that generates random valid passwords for the program 101-crackme.